 You can install a brand new vanity faucet from anywhere between $20 to $150, and up.
 A new shower set will cost more, but it’s still in the affordable range between $70 and $200, for average to moderately high-end pieces.

 Bad Flooring?
-Some Require Replacement, Others Require a Major Bathroom Remodel
+Replace or Time for a Major Bathroom Remodel

 Bad flooring might mean damaged tile or vinyl, or in some homes, even old carpeting.
 In other homes, a bad floor might spell real trouble as my handyman business saw around bathtubs in homes with small children.